Support leadership Development and culture making in the urban context.

 Our internship equips the next generation of Christians to write a new narrative for the Church.
 The Urban Doxology Songwriting Internship is an 8-week leadership development program for young people between the ages of 18 and 25.
 Interns learn about biblical theology and discipleship, worship, songwriting, and race, class and culture.
 Instead of writing papers, they collaboratively write worship songs for the diverse urban setting.
 These songs are becoming the soundtrack of reconciliation for our community and beyond!

 The transformative outcomes of this program are intricately linked with our methodology and values.
 We prioritize the following:

-Songwriting/Resonant Worship - The significant output of this internship is collaboratively-produced, theologically rich worship music for the diverse urban context.
-These songs are written for underrepresented people in the worship industry and on underrepresented topics for the edification of communities oriented towards reconciliation.
+Songwriting/Resonant Worship - The significant output of this internship is collaboratively-produced and theologically rich worship music for the diverse urban context.
+These songs are written for under-represented people in the worship industry and on under-represented topics for the edification of communities oriented towards reconciliation.

-Spiritual Formation - This internship strives towards vocational and spiritual formation.
-Through one-on-one mentors, weekly teaching, and an intensive retreat, we equip and empower the interns to take their faith seriously as they write songs, lead worship, and engage in the complex history of our community and society.
+Spiritual Formation - This internship strives for vocational and spiritual formation.
+Through one-on-one mentors, weekly teachings, and an intensive retreat, we equip and empower the interns to take their faith seriously as they write songs, lead worship, and engage in the complex history of our community and society.